Contact information

 Research Summary

 My research aim is to delineate cellular pathways in protein quality control that could inform the development of novel biomarkers and targeted therapies in neurodegenerative and neurogenetic disorders.
-To this end, my group uses forward genetics, proteomics and transcriptomics in models of increasing cellular complexity, including patient-derived induced pluripotent stem cells (iPSC).
+To this end, my group employs genetic screens, proteomics and transcriptomics in iPSC-based models of increasing cellular complexity as well as the study of biosamples from clinical cohorts.

-We are also interested in the role of mitochondrial dysfunction in hereditary forms of neurodegeneration and the study of circulating exosomes as biomarkers for Parkinson's disease prediction or stratification.
+We are also interested in the role of mitochondrial dysfunction in hereditary forms of neurodegeneration.

 Key publications